 |Taster PED - Part 1 (Daytime)

-After nearly 6 months of being on pause, I'm slowly and carefully re-starting things.
+After so long of being on pause, I'm slowly and carefully re-starting things.
 It does however require some things to change.
-They will be shorter (2 hours) and run from 1pm to 3pm, with smaller groups (max of 5 people), and we'll meet outside.
+They will be shorter (2 hours) and run from 1pm to 3pm, with smaller groups and we'll meet outside.

 The PED formally known as the New Forest PED.